-Bits 16-20: Interrupt Latched: W
+Bits 16-25: Interrupt Latched: W

 These bits are provided as a copy of the pending bits in this word when the hardware interrupt signal is cleared (from writing a one to bit 31).
 After the user interrupt service routine has written a one to bit 31, these bits hold the current value of the pending bits (please see the diagram for the bit position for respective channel).
 This allows user applications that want to handle interrupts at the global level to quickly clear the hardware event from the backplane/system and then read these bits to see which channel caused the interrupt.
 The user application should clear these respective bits for the next interrupt event handler.
 Multi-application processes would read interrupt pending events only at the PE Channel Level (described above).
+Bit 16 is for channel 1, Bit 17 for channel 2, etc...